-Because I am a great fan of tabletop role-playing games, I wanted to share with you some thoughts about it.
+Because I am a great fan of tabletop RPGs, I wanted to share with you some thoughts about role-playing games.

 Maybe I already said it, but I play RPGs for a long time, since 8, at that time I played only with a pen, a D6 and a sheet of paper.
 No books, no accessories, only my imagination and it worked great !